Gardening through the year

 Keep the patio going

-Autumn is a good time to divide clumps of perennials such as this hemerocallis.
+Autumn is a good time to divide clumps of perennials such as hemerocallis.
 Lift the clump and then divide it into pieces, either by prising it apart with two forks or cutting it up with a spade or bread knife.

 Each piece needs some leaves and roots.
 Older pieces from the centre of the clump should be thrown away, but newer pieces can be replanted or shared with friends.
 Some perennials, such as sedums, will benefit from being divided every few years to keep the clump growing vigorously.